 There are several factors associated with the risk of AI in Northern Zambia.
-Movement of domestic birds due to trade of poultry and poultry products have been known to play a role in the spread of AI and because of open poultry trade in Northern Zambia, the country is at risk of Al outbreak.
+Movement of domestic birds due to trade of poultry and poultry products have been known to play a role in the spread of AI and because of open poultry trade in Northern Zambia, the country is at risk of AI outbreak.
 These wild waterfowl come to the wetlands of Northern Zambia from Asia, North America and other parts of Africa through East Asia/East Africa flyway which pass through this region (Fig 1).
 These birds come to this part of Zambia to look for food and space since the wetlands provide vast space and are the breeding sites for many fish species and insects.
-There are a lot of interactions between different species of migratory birds on the wetlands interact with these wild migratory waterfowl and this increase the risk of AI infections in domestic poultry.
+There are a lot of interactions between different species of migratory birds on the wetlands and these pose a risk to even resident species of wild birds.
+The domestic poultry kept by settlers on the wetlands interact with these wild migratory waterfowl and this increase the risk of AI infections in domestic poultry.
 The risk of AIV infections also extend to humans especially those who keep poultry in their houses.
 The seasons also could play an important role in the occurrence of AIV in Northern Zambia since seasons promotes the wild waterfowl and other wild birds migration.
 Previous studies have indicated that H5N1 outbreaks showed a clear seasonal pattern, with a high density of outbreaks in winter and early spring (Si et al., 2009).